-Just as getting qualified women into the C-suite and the boardroom, female ownership and developing policies supporting diversity are important, there are other dimensions of gender equality that motivated investors can also support.
-For example, investing in companies providing products and services that benefit women and girls.
+Just as getting qualified women into the C-suite and the boardroom, female ownership and developing policies supporting diversity are important, there are other dimensions of gender diversity, equity and inclusion that motivated investors can also support—for example, investing in companies providing products and services that benefit women and girls.
 Women, according to the World Bank, represent the majority of unbanked adults globally.
-Increasing access to financial services for women, such as bank accounts, can support equality and serves as a growing business opportunity as well.
+Increasing access to financial services for women, such as bank accounts, can support inclusion and serves as a growing business opportunity as well.

-When helping our clients to create impact investing portfolios that meet their unique financial and impact goals, a creative and holistic approach to gender equality that includes representation and more can be helpful both to build a more diversified portfolio—by accessing the broadest range of asset classes, styles and geographies—and to systemically seek to solve a deep-rooted and complicated issue.
-When thinking about activating your portfolio broadly to support sustainable and impact investing, strategies that broadly incorporate environmental, social and governance data, according to a study by the Morgan Stanley Institute for Sustainable Investing, have outperformed their traditional peers, even amid volatile market conditions brought on by the COVID-19 pandemic.12
+When helping our clients to create impact investing portfolios that meet their unique financial and impact goals, a creative and holistic approach to gender diversity, equity and inclusion can be helpful both to build a more diversified portfolio—by accessing the broadest range of asset classes, styles and geographies—and to systemically seek to solve a deep-rooted and complicated issue.

-Despite progress made, we are still a long way away from achieving gender equality.
+Despite progress made, there is still work to be done on gender diversity, equity and inclusion.
 Thanks to investor demand, increased data and transparency driving investment strategies and more robust impact reporting capabilities, investors now have more opportunities than ever to create more equitable outcomes for all.
-If you are interested in advancing gender equality by incorporating these themes into your investment portfolio, reach out to your Morgan Stanley Financial Advisor to learn more.
+If you are interested in applying a gender lens to your investment portfolio, reach out to your Morgan Stanley Financial Advisor to learn more.